cpressey/Nested-Modal-Transducers/README.md

         in
             transduceAll t input configs newAcc

-Since this is a fold, it can also be written using `foldl`, but this too is left as an exercise for the reader.
+Since this is a fold, it can also be written using `fold`, but this too is left as an exercise for the reader.

 Using `transduceAll`, we can now give an example of a `barnTransducer` which